ourworldventures/ourworld_books_OLD/content/ow_znz_company/finance.md

 ## Native Tokens

-Every company will have the ability to register their own tokens inside the CDB Ledger using our powerful tools.
+Every company will have the ability to register their own tokens inside the OurLedger Ledger using our powerful tools.

 ## Integration in OurFinTech Services